 Seek immediate medical attention

-- Inability to use the joint or move your arm away from your body
+- No ability to use your shoulder or move your arm away from your body.

 Schedule an office visit

-Make an appointment with your doctor if your shoulder pain is accompanied by:
+Make an appointment with your care team for shoulder pain if you have:

 To relieve minor shoulder pain you might try:

 - Rest.
-Avoid using your shoulder in ways that cause or worsen pain.
+Don't use your shoulder in ways that cause or worsen pain.

 - Ice.
-Apply an ice pack to your painful shoulder for 15 to 20 minutes a few times each day.
+Put an ice pack to your painful shoulder for 15 to 20 minutes a few times each day.

-Often, self-care measures and a little time could be all you need to relieve your shoulder pain.
+Often, self-care steps and a little time could be all you need to relieve your shoulder pain.